cliffano/couchtato/README.md

 ------

 By default Couchtato uses cradle as its CouchDB library.
-If you want to use a different library, you have to implement an adapter like lib/stool/cradle.js , and make Stool configurable via the command line.
+If you want to use a different library, you have to implement an adapter like lib/stool/cradle.js , and make the choice of Stool configurable via command line.

 TODO
 ----